thumbliner/thumbliner/about.md

 # Salman Khan

-Born in 92; descendant of Afghani traders who settled in Hyderabad ~200 years ago.
+Born in 92; descendant of traders who settled in Hyderabad ~200 years ago.
+Grew up next to Red Sea; lives in Toronto.

 ---